Milestones and What&#8217;s Next

-Category: World Politics Hits: 25Today is the first day that everyone in the United States 16 and over is eligible to be vaccinated.
+Category: World Politics Hits: 26Today is the first day that everyone in the United States 16 and over is eligible to be vaccinated.
 25.4% of the US population is now fully vaccinated.
 But look a bit deeper and you see that as of this morning 50.4% of Americans 18 and over have now received at least one shot.
 32.5% are fully vaccinated.
 Given the interval of 3 or 4 weeks between injections, we can figure that by mid-May around 50% of all adults will have been vaccinated.

 Read more http://feedproxy.google.com/~r/tpm-news/~3/8xG480y3nTI/milestones-and-whats-next